Jaxpi/gift-guide-app/README.md

 ## Contribute

 To contribute to social-network, clone this repo locally and commit your code on a separate branch.
-Or fork the repo and make your pull requests with suggested improvements.
+You can also fork the repo and make your pull requests with suggested improvements.

 ## Tests